 Aerial View of the T.B.
 Simon Power Plant.

-Please be patient as this page loads.
 I have scanned a large overall process schematic and an enlarged portion of boiler 1 and turbine 1 to enable you to see detail.

 MSU runs four boilers and four turbines.
 The overall process schematic shows the flow schemes but it is difficult to see a much stream detail on the overall schematic.
 The legend is small to read so I provide here most of the legend: